linda-seiter/cmsc115_2252/week2/week2_lesson.md

 _Write a program that converts inches to feet.
 The program should read in an integer representing the number of inches, then calculate and display the equivalent number of feet.
 There are 12 inches in a foot._

-The table below contains 5 test cases that will be used for testing.
-The expected I/O (input/output) column can be filled out based on the specified program requirements.
-The last two columns are filled out after writing and executing the program.
-The `Status` column will show a pass/fail result.
+The table below contains 5 test cases that will be used for testing a program.

+- The expected I/O (Input/Output) column can be filled out based on the specified program requirements.
+- The last two columns are filled out after writing and executing the program.
+The `Status` column will show a Pass/Fail result based on whether the expected and actual I/O match.
+- _NOTE: Input values are displayed in bold._

 | Test | Expected I/O                                     | Actual I/O | Status |
 | ---- | ------------------------------------------------ | ---------- | ------ |